marcelo-alvarez/xgsmenv/README.rst

 ------------

-This package contains scripts for installing xgsmenv, an environment for running extraglactic sky modeling software under development (xgsm).
+This package contains scripts for installing xgsmenv, an environment for running extraglactic sky modeling software under development.
 Currently configured for running healpy and GPU-enabled jax on Perlmutter at NERSC.

 Quick start